 The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

-The Orient Express is the most famous.
+The Orient-Express is the most famous.
 It is not the only option.
-Europe has seven distinct luxury train experiences — each with a different character, a different price point, and a different kind of journey.
-This is the comparison that helps you choose the right one.
+Europe has seven distinct luxury train experiences — each with a different character, price point and kind of journey.
+This is the comparison that helps you choose the right one, and book it.

 Europe invented the luxury train — and unlike most inventions, it has continued to refine the original rather than replace it.
 The Venice Simplon-Orient-Express still runs the carriages it built in the 1920s.
 The Royal Scotsman crosses the Highlands with the same whisky-infused intimacy it has delivered for decades.
-But the landscape has expanded: the Swiss panoramic trains offer the most dramatic mountain scenery in rail travel, Al Andalus traverses Moorish Spain in a way no other transport can, and the Golden Eagle covers routes from the Balkans to Central Asia.
-This guide compares seven European luxury train experiences — what each costs, what each delivers, and which suits which kind of traveller.
+But the field has widened: the Swiss panoramic trains offer the most dramatic mountain scenery in rail travel, Al Andalus traverses Moorish Spain in a way no other transport can, and the Golden Eagle runs routes from the Balkans to Central Asia.
+What follows compares seven European luxury train experiences — what each costs, what each delivers, and which suits which traveller.

 TrainRouteDurationFrom (pp)Best for